 No one will find your spare key with a well-built lock since you probably use a password, making burglar lock-picking techniques fall flat.
 Usually, an intruder can hack a smart lock with the help of a forgetful homeowner.
 However, electronic access through hacking becomes impossible when two-factor authentication and 128-bit encryption are enabled.

 Which Door Lock is Better for Security?

 While the smart and traditional locking mechanisms will be the same, the best option for security is up to what you like better.
 For example, many people are stressed over cyber-attacks on smart locks, which are possible.
 But, with the right smart lock and the right security features, you could buy a secured smart lock.

-Traditional locks with a sturdy strike plate and different features like anti-pick and anti-bump are the best options for security.
+Traditional locks with sturdy strike plates and different features like anti-pick and anti-bump are the best options for security.
 However, suppose you want a front door lock replacement offering straightforward entry and convenience.
-In that case, you can get it from a smart lock, too, with excellent security features and the right door lock installation.
+You can get it from a smart lock, too, with excellent security features and the right door lock installation.